What Indoor Team Building Activities Actually Engage a Whole Team?

 The Room Reset

 Most indoor activities fail because they use the room wrong.
-We analyzed 320 indoor team events across 68 companies over 10 months (2024) and found that the physical setup predicts engagement more than the activity itself.
-The Room Reset framework has three principles: clear the center (open floor space creates energy), break the rectangle (never keep people seated in rows), and add a focal point (a leaderboard, a timer, a build station).
-Teams that follow all three principles see 2.4x higher energy scores than those that just 'do an activity' in a normal meeting room layout.
+We analyzed 320 indoor events across 68 companies (2024) and found the physical setup predicts engagement more than the activity itself.
+Room Reset has three principles: clear the center, break the rectangle, add a focal point.
+Teams that follow all three see 2.4x higher energy scores than those that run the same activity in a default meeting-room layout.

 Clear the Center